imahbub/portfolio/eos.md

 - 95%+ opted for the new update for their specific devices
 - Good reviews from partner communities and social media
 - 97%+ Positive first impression from /e/OS users who updated.
+- 95% Of the surveyed users thinks the new update is now capable of replacing their existing google dependent workflow.

+We have also gotten a lot of feedback from the things that did not work out as expected.
+Like missed opportunities, animation, etc. We started working on better research based on those shortcomings.

 ## Challenges I faced while working on this project